-To understand the possible effect of sealed-bid second-price auctions on resource control in multiagent systems, we compute the buyer's waiting time (average and variance) to measure the stability and distribution of wealth in the market.
-For simplicity, we assume that the request size is exponentially distributed and that the distribution is common to all client agents.
-Also, the request-arrival rates follow a Poisson distribution, using the same distribution for all client agents.
+To understand the possible effect of sealed-bid second-price auctions on resource control in multi-agent systems, we compute buyers' mean waiting time to measure the distribution of wealth in the market.
+For simplicity, we assume that the request size is exponentially distributed and the requestarrival rates follow a Poisson distribution.
+Also, the request distributions are identical for all client agents; the distinguishing feature among agents is their priority of service (relative spending).

 Consider for simplicity the case of one server (resource manager) and n clients (agents requesting the resource).
-Suppose the mean service-size request is $\mu$ and it occurs with mean frequency f.
-The expected wait time of the richest client is simply the server utilization times $\mu$ since the client willing to spend the most has only to wait for the user currently being serviced to complete.
+Suppose the mean service-size request is μ and it occurs with mean frequency f.
+The expected wait time of the richest client is simply the server utilization times μ since the client willing to spend the most has only to wait for the user currently being serviced to complete.